aboroufar/Hello-word-Web/readme2.md

 Worker nodes are the servers where your workloads (i.e. containerized applications and services) will run.

 # Prerequisites
+- Network configuration (IP address, DNS)
+- Enabaled root account with the same password as indicated in playbook
 - An SSH key pair on your local Linux/macOS/BSD machine (Ansible server).

 	- To generate an RSA key pair on your local computer, type: